SpectralVectors/BlenderMacroBoard/README.md

 You may wish to first 'Nuke' your Pico to ensure a clean install.
 After connecting it as described above, you can drag and drop 'flash_nuke.uf2' from the 'UF2' folder onto your Pico.

-Then, eject your Pico, disconnect it, hold down 'BOOTSEL' again and reconnect it to your PC.
-This time you can drag and drop 'adafruit-circuitpython-raspberry_pi_pico-en_US-7.2.3.uf2' from the 'UF2' folder (or download it directly from Circuitpython.com) onto your Pico, and it is now ready for the files in the 'Pico' folder.
+Then, you can drag and drop 'adafruit-circuitpython-raspberry_pi_pico-en_US-7.2.3.uf2' from the 'UF2' folder (or download it directly from Circuitpython.com) onto your Pico, and it is now ready for the files in the 'Pico' folder.
 Open the folder and drag the files inside to your Pico so that 'code.py' is in the root directory of the Pico, replace the existing 'code.py', and it is finally ready for use!

 ### Functionality
 Open Blender and install the 'BlenderMacroBoard.py' found in the 'BlenderAddon' folder, then you can start experimenting with the rotary encoders, each is set to rotate and keyframe one axis of the active object.